 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-Kelowna, a city nestled in the Okanagan Valley famous for its wine and cider, has been steadily gaining notoriety for a new kind of fermentation brew.
-In the last quarter of a century, this city has hitched itself to the ever-growing craft brewery scene.
+Kelowna, a city nestled in the Okanagan Valley famous for its wine and cider, and has been put on the map for its brewery scene!
 Originating with Tree Brewing in 1966, it has since grown into a vibrant grove of eclectic and unique breweries in the North End of Kelowna and beyond.

-The biggest problem about gearing up to visit the breweries in Kelowna…is deciding which brewery to hit first!
-Luckily, Kelowna’s craft brewery scene is made up of so many unique locations and brews, you can choose the one that’s best for you.
+The biggest problem about gearing up to visit the breweries in Kelowna is deciding which brewery to hit first!
+Luckily, Kelowna’s craft brewery scene is made up of so many unique locations and brews, that you can choose the one that’s best for you.

-Craft beer lovers, hold onto your pints, as we dive into 13 of the best in this ever-growing thicket of breweries in Kelowna.
+Craft beer lovers hold onto your pints, as we dive into 12 of the best in this ever-growing thicket of breweries in Kelowna.

 1. Red Bird Brewing